source-data/sd-graph/README.md

 That's it.

 ## Build the database from the SourceData API

+Install neo4j according to the instructions provided at http://neo4j.com. __IMPORTANT: To be able to run the commands below with the neo4j-tool, please download the [TAR/ZIP distributions](https://neo4j.com/download/community-edition/).__ The scripts below were tested under neo4j community edition 2.2 and 3.1.4.

 To enable the use of the `neo4j-shell` tool, uncomment this line in `neo4j/conf/neo4j.conf`: